microsoft/CameraTraps/INSTALLATION.md

 pip install opencv-python
 ```

-### Using MacOs
+### Using MacOS
-If you are using MacOs, please run the following command to install ffmpeg for video decoding:
+If you are using MacOS, please run the following command to install ffmpeg for video decoding:
 ```bash
 brew install ffmpeg
 ```